Continued from Mennonite on an Emotional Roller-coaster

 “Anna, what do you think is happening to you?”
 The nurse asked.

-“I have a nerve problem and a man left me a bag candy at my car yesterday.
+“I have a nerve problem and a man left me a bag candy on my car yesterday.
 I was so scared I couldn’t eat and I passed out, I think.”

 “No, I threw it away.”